thiessen2003/thiessen2003/README.md

 🌱 I am a Gap Year Student learning Python by myself (with a little help from Codecademy and Alura...)

-:card_file_box: My main focus right now is to specialize myself in Java.
+:card_file_box: My main focus right now is to specialize myself in Python.

 ⚡ A nice quote: "Injecting some confusion stabilizes the system"